 Continuing the Conversation: No Longer A Vendor 2.0

-A few weeks back, our Founder and CEO, Matt Combs, wrote an article titled “No Longer a Vendor” that points out how inadequate the term is for describing a partnership between two organizations, and instead waters the relationship down to nothing more than a transaction.
-“A vendor,” he writes, “is defined as an entity that provides a commercial service or good to a market segment with very little deference to those they serve.”
+A few weeks back, our Founder and CEO, Matt Combs, wrote an article titled “No Longer a Vendor” that points out how inadequate the term is for describing a partnership between two organizations and instead waters the relationship down to nothing more than a transaction.
+“A vendor,” he writes, “is defined as an entity that provides a commercial service or good to a market segment with very little difference to those they serve.”